The wrong question has been haunting you

 - Integration for: the occasional evening call when necessary, flexibility about when within the workday personal tasks get done, and honest acknowledgment when work demands actually require evening availability

-The hybrid approach works because it’s not an all-or-nothing commitment.
-It’s a deliberate assessment of which activities genuinely need protection and which can flex.
+The hybrid approach works because it is not an all-or-nothing commitment.
+It is a deliberate assessment of which activities genuinely need protection and which can flex.
+This is what an integrated approach to work and life actually means in practice: not blending everything, but mapping each domain to the system that best serves it.

 When work constantly bleeds into personal time: A diagnostic framework

-If you’re experiencing work bleeding into personal time, the solution isn’t automatically “get stronger boundaries.”
+If you’re experiencing work bleeding into personal time, the solution is not automatically “get stronger boundaries.”
+Boundary violations at work — where colleagues, clients, or organizational culture push into time you have designated as personal — are a distinct problem from weak personal discipline.
 First, diagnose whether the bleeding is coming from:

 - A boundary problem – You have weak boundaries that allow work to intrude constantly (solution: establish clear separation for specific hours or activities)